 That's it!
 So we looked at how you can create sales funnels in WordPress easily.

-FunnelKit (formerly WooFunnels) gives you every feature, template, and page you need to create a high-converting WordPress Sales Funnel.
+The FunnelKit Funnel Builder gives you every feature, template, and page you need to create a high-converting WordPress sales funnel.

 And there's the performance dashboard where you can see your top-performing pages and funnels at one glance.

-A/B testing the price, messaging, product for every offer in your sales funnel ensures that you are not just guessing what your prospects might be interested in.
+You can even A/B test the price, messaging, and product for every offer in your sales funnel to ensure that you are not just guessing what your prospects might be interested in.

-And so much more!
-Get your hands on FunnelKit, the ultimate funnel builder, and create your own Sales Funnel in WordPress today!
+And there’s so much more!
+Get your hands on FunnelKit, the ultimate funnel builder, and create your own sales funnel in WordPress today!